ArthurWang010203/IMSA-3D-Printer-Management/README.md

   - npm install body-parser
   - npm install ejs
 * Go to the home directory ("cd ~/") and run "node" to check that it is working
-  - If you get an error (i.e. /usr/local/bin/node: No such file or directory), run the following commands
+  - If you get an error (i.e. "/usr/local/bin/node: No such file or directory"), run the following commands
-    - sudo apt full-upgrade -y
+    - "sudo apt full-upgrade -y"
-    - curl -sL https://deb.nodesource.com/setup_15.x | sudo -E bash -
+    - "curl -sL https://deb.nodesource.com/setup_15.x | sudo -E bash -"
-    - sudo apt-get install -y nodejs
+    - "sudo apt-get install -y nodejs"
-    - sudo ln -s /usr/bin/nodejs /usr/local/bin/node
+    - "sudo ln -s /usr/bin/nodejs /usr/local/bin/node"
 * Copy all files in server folder (index.ejs, index.js, openPage.sh) to /home/pi/statusPage
-  - Download the files to a computer, (Cygwin if Windows, terminal if Mac/Linux) cd to the directory they are stored in (i.e. "cd C:/Users/"), and run the following
+  - Download the files to a computer, (Cygwin if Windows, terminal if Mac/Linux) cd to the directory they are stored in (i.e. "cd C:/Users/user_name/Desktop"), and run the following
-  - scp index.ejs pi@ip_address:/home/pi/statusPage/
+  - "scp index.ejs pi@ip_address:/home/pi/statusPage/"
-  - scp index.js pi@ip_address:/home/pi/statusPage/
+  - "scp index.js pi@ip_address:/home/pi/statusPage/"
-  - scp openPage.sh pi@ip_address:/home/pi/statusPage/
+  - "scp openPage.sh pi@ip_address:/home/pi/statusPage/"
 * Create a crontab (crontab -e, then pick an editor (/bin/nano)) and paste this line: "@reboot /home/pi/statusPage/openPage.sh"
   - Ctrl+O and Enter to save, Ctrl+X to exit
 * Run "sudo reboot"

 Printer Pi:

 * Install OctoPrint OS on each pi that you intend to connect to a printer (https://octoprint.org/download/) Download a stable version